bschofield-va/fresnel/README.md

 | `/repository` | `~/.m2/repository` | ALlow Maven repository to be shared with IDEs.
 Fresnel provides tooling to generate a `settings.xml` that uses this mount. |

+## Configuration
+The Fresnel environment will try to make reasonable default decisions.
+At launch time, several options can be used to control the behavior.
+See `fresnel.conf` for configuration options, such as ports.

+`fresnel.conf` should not be modified locally.
+A separate local configuration file may be used to override default options.
+By default, `~/.fresnel/local.conf` will be used if present.
+Use `FRESNEL_CONF` to specify a custom file.

 ## Initialization
 Additional initialization steps are required.
 Utilities require certain environment variables and will complain if not set.